Born: June 16, 1931 Beaumont, TX

-Don has over 35 RIAA Multi-Platinum Engineer awards working with and recording artists such as Simon and Garfunkel, Barbra Streisand, and Bob Dylan.
-In addition to a thirty-two-year tenure at Columbia Records, he has released over thirty artist singles and three albums of his own songs.
+Don Meehan has over 35 RIAA Multi-Platinum Engineer awards and has worked with recording artists such as Simon and Garfunkel, Barbra Streisand, and Bob Dylan.
+In addition to a thirty-two year tenure at Columbia Records, he has released over thirty singles and three albums of his own songs.

 played with the Beaumont area country bands of Clif Bruner, Moon Mullican, and Shelley Lee Alley as well as pop bands around the area.
-He also taught himself bass.
+He also taught himself the bass guitar.
 As a teenager, Don performed in local competitions with George Jones and J.P.
 "The Big Bopper" Richardson.

 Don entered the RCA Institutes for studies in radio and sound production while continuing to perform and record.
 During his long career as a sound engineer, he worked with many significant country and pop artists.
 He also developed a unique way to listen to 5.1 surround sound, with small speakers surrounding the listener, for which he received a US patent.